ramgopal18998/aavartan-2017/README.md

 Aavartan repo after removing some sensitive files and code.
 Though, it is not completely clean as of now.

+->Front-end of the website is designed by me and Mihir Kumar Singh.
+->Backend-end is devloped by Vinay Khobragade.

 # All static files are removed...
 They don't matter much.